 The GoPro HERO9 added a front-facing camera, perfect for vlogging or solo photographers who want to be in the frame!
 This is the perfect gift for hikers who love to document their journeys but don’t want to carry around a heavy camera.

 Cameras are expensive.
 Heck, the lenses alone are often worth thousands of dollars.
 So shouldn’t every hiker make sure they are protecting their camera the best they can on hiking?

 Peak Design makes one of the only DSLR camera clips on the market.
 It simply clips onto a backpack strap and locks the camera in place.
 This is the perfect gift for any hiker that carries a camera on their hikes.

 That’s where a smartphone tripod comes in!
 A tripod can allow hikers to take solo shots and capture a stunning sunset timelapse!
-The smartphone tripod from UBeesize is lightweight, affordable, and even has attachments to be compatible with a GoPro!
+The smartphone tripod from UBeesize is lightweight, affordable, and even has attachments compatible with a GoPro!

 Do you know a hiker that’s always searching for a new hike?
 Give them the gift of inspiration!
 The 60 Hikes Within 60 Miles series publishes hiking inspiration for metropolitan areas across the US!

 This book is super detailed (as with anything I recommend) – you’ll find maps, trail descriptions, and even directions!

 I’m a big fan of coffee table books.
 They are the perfect conversation starter that doubles as a research tool.
 I stumbled across this coffee table book in the small bookstore in San Francisco while waiting for a brunch table.